MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-tokens.md

 2. Click the plus icon, **Generate new token** and provide a name to identify the token in the future, and click **Next**.
    ![Cloud App Security generates API token](./media/api-token-gen.png)

 3. Copy the token value and save it somewhere for recovery - if you lose it you need to regenerate the token.
 The token has the privileges of the user who issued it.
-For example, a security reader cannot issue a token that can alter data.
+For example, a security reader can't issue a token that can alter data.

 4. You can filter the tokens by status: Active, Inactive, or Generated.

    - Generated are tokens that have never been used.
    - Active are tokens that were generated and were used within the past seven days.
    - Inactive were used but there was no activity in the last seven days.
-5. After you generate a new token, you will be provided with a new URL to use to access the Cloud App Security portal.
+5. After you generate a new token, you'll be provided with a new URL to use to access the Cloud App Security portal.

    ![Cloud App Security API token](./media/generate-api-token.png)